rladiestunis/Upcoming-Past-events/README.md

 ## Upcoming events
-:date: Friday, January 08, 2021
+:date: Friday, January 8, 2021

-**Tiyding Up Messy Data**
+**Tidying Up Messy Data**

-We are pleased to invite you to our next meetup : Tiyding Up Messy Data.
+We are pleased to invite you to our next meetup : Tidying Up Messy Data.

 Data cleaning has always been a challenging task for every data scientist.
 Tidy Data is a way of structuring datasets to facilitate analysis.
 During the workship, you will learn about how to organize messy datasets in an efficient manner.
 The workshop will cover a live coding.